-If a body oil is not yet a part of your daily skincare routine, we suggest changing that sooner rather than later.
+If body oils are not yet a part of your daily skincare routine, we suggest changing that sooner rather than later.
 We’re not saying you should eliminate lotions and creams from your line-up entirely, but rather that oil can be an excellent and useful addition and/or occasional substitute in your moisturizing M.O.
 “Lotions are formulated to hydrate, moisturize and sometimes heal the skin,” explains New York-based esthetician, Drew Jones.
 “But, I find using body oil enhances [these] results.
 I like to tell my clients it seals the deal.
 After applying, the skin will become more supple and just look better, [overall].
 There’s so much emphasis on taking care of the face that clients often forget their body skin is just as important.”

 Good luck finding something this oil can’t do.
 Various plant extracts and vitamins are suspended in an oil base, in a formula that is ideal for use on stretch marks, burns, and even hyperpigmentation (as well as dry skin, duh), giving you even more bang for your buck.
 It has a slightly powdery scent and silky feel and comes in several different sizes, all at wallet-friendly prices.